kocmitom/MTM19_tutorial/README.md

 ```

-## Preparation of data for child (English-to-Estonian)
+## Prepare data for child model (English-to-Estonian)

 Before training child model, Tensor2Tensor needs to preprocess data.
 For this we are going to create our own training problem and preprocess data for the training.

+First, we define our own problem in directory `codebase` and then preprocess data.

 ### Task 2

 Open file `codebase/child.py` and modify rows 8 and 9 by providing the correct name of the child training corpora.
-T2T will look for the corpora in folder `t2t_datagen` where are all temporary files.
+T2T will look for the corpora in folder `t2t_datagen` where temporary files are stored.

-Furthermore, provide a correct name of vocabulary on the row 16.
+Furthermore, provide a correct name of vocabulary we generated earlier on the row 16.

 After that, preprocess the corpus by following command: